ko1/rubyhackchallenge/EN/4_bug.md

 p point_value
 ```

-`trial` method tries with values from `low` to `high` and checks the return value.
-It finds out the timing where return value is changed from false -> true.
+The `trial` method tries with values from `low` to `high` and checks the return value.
+It can find the boundary where the return value changes from false -> true.
-Make a block which returns false if `Integer#add()` does not raise an exception and returns true if `Integer#add()` cause exception.
+To explore this boundary, we implement a block which returns false if `Integer#add()` does not raise an exception and returns true if `Integer#add()` cause exception.
-Let's call `trial` method with this block and check the boundary.
+Let's call the `trial` method with this block and check the boundary.

-Running this program, we can find that 2,147,483,648 is boundary (false -> true).
+Running this program, we discover that 2,147,483,648 is on the boundary (false -> true).

-BTW, we need 13 seconds to find out it.
+BTW, this took about 13 seconds to run in my environment.
 Repeating 147,483,648 times (=> 13sec / 147... = 8.8e-08 sec = 90ns / iteration).
 On this case, we can find near by 2B.
-If the boundary is near to 3B, this check script consumes huge time.
+If the boundary was closer to 3B, this script may have taken many times longer to run.

-So use "binary search" in `trial` method.
+We can improve this by using a "binary search" to run the `trial` method.

 ```
 def linear_trial low, high